Small Business Solutions from Fedhealth

 In addition to the improved quality of life, this means that employers’ healthcare costs are effectively managed as there will be few hospitalisations and other related costs as a result of opportunistic infections.
 Furthermore, having the disease managed also means the member can remain economically active, and thus able to provide for their family.

-Fedhealth Baby/High-risk Maternity/Contraceptive Benefit
+Fedhealth Baby/High-risk Maternity

 With the rising trend in maternal employment, it has become increasingly important for employers to ensure that female employees have access to appropriate medical care.
 Having a baby can be both physically and emotionally stressful for mothers-to-be, and health concerns can have a significant impact on their focus at work.
-The Fedhealth Maternity benefit will ensure that pregnant women receive the best care for themselves and their babies, alleviating a lot of the anxiety associated with pregnancy and resulting in a more content, productive employee.
+The Fedhealth Maternity benefit ensures that pregnant women receive the best care for themselves and their babies, alleviating a lot of the anxiety associated with pregnancy and resulting in a more content, productive employee.

-Regular follow-up calls are made to see that the beneficiary is adhering to the appropriate management of their pregnancy, as well as any other factors impacting their health, to ensure that time off work is minimised.
+Regular follow-up calls are made to see that the beneficiary is adhering to the appropriate management of her pregnancy, as well as any other factors impacting her health, to ensure that time off work is minimised.
 These follow-up calls enable the nurse to identify further educational requirements.
 High-risk maternity candidates are also provided with contact details for the midwives, and are encouraged to call whenever they need advice.

 All expectant Fedhealth moms can look forward to: